vwkd/kit/documentation/docs/01-routing.md

 }
 ```

+Note we don't interact with the `req` and `res` objects you might be familiar with from Node's `http` module or frameworks like Express, because they're only available on certain platforms.
+SvelteKit uses its own API such that it can adapt to any platform using [adapters](#adapters).

 #### Response

 The job of an endpoint function is to return a `{ status, headers, body }` object representing the response.

-We don't interact with the `req`/`res` objects you might be familiar with from Node's `http` module or frameworks like Express, because they're only available on certain platforms.
-Instead, SvelteKit translates the returned object into whatever's required by the platform you're deploying your app to.

 The property `status` is an [HTTP status code](https://httpstatusdogs.com) which defaults to `200`.
 Returning nothing is equivalent to an explicit 404 response.